VoltCruelerz/Greed/README.md

     - eg `[1, 2]` + `[2, 3]` = `[1, 2, 3]`
     - [Example](https://github.com/VoltCruelerz/constituent-components/blob/master/entities/trader_antimatter_engine_unit_item.ability.gmu) of adding autocast

 In all of these cases, if you leave an object's field undefined, it will not be edited.
-So, if you wanted to edit just one of the many arrays in a `.player` file to add a new ship type, you'd only declare the one array you want to edit, and you'd probably do it in a `.gmc` file so you can concatenate what you want to what's already there without redeclaring everything.
+So, if you wanted to edit just one of the many arrays in a `.player` file to add a new ship type, you'd only declare the one array you want to edit, and you'd probably do it in a `.gmu` file so you can add what you want to what's already there without redeclaring everything or worrying about another mod colliding with yours.

 #### Null Removal